max-allen/OS/notes/payment_systems.md

 This approach trades complexity for scalability and failure resistance.

 ###  Handling Payment Failures

+Payment failures can be handled with client retries as discussed in the section on [idempotency](#retry-strategies).
+Two Queues can be utilized: one for retryable failures (retry queue), and the other for canceled requests (dead letter queue).
+The payment service will route failures to each queue in accordance with the desired retry strategy.

+The Dead letter queue is useful for debugging problematic events.

 - Reliability / Fault Tolerance
 - Handling Payment Processing Delays